How can you protect your privacy online?

 Search your full name, phone number and primary email

 You’d be surprised at the amount of information a person can find about you online.
-Using publicly available information like court records, DMV registration and real estate purchases, data broker companies pull all your data together into profiles.
+Using publicly available information like court records, DMV registration and real estate purchases, data broker companies compile your data into profiles.
 Then they sell this info online.

 Many times, you’ll be able to find your personal data, addresses, phone numbers, family members and more on these sites, with a simple search.
 You’ll have to contact these companies one by one and request that your data be removed.